Bike Maintenance Tips

 Bolts and screws

 Bolts, whether attaching the handlebar to the stem or holding the seatpost firmly in place in the frame, are put through a lot of stress every time you ride.
 Ensuring they are tightened to the recommended tolerance and not showing signs of damage are important safety considerations.
-Investing in a torque key means you will eliminate the chances of over or under-tightening the bolts.
+Investing in a torque key is a vital part of any road bike maintenance routine, as it will eliminate the chances of over or under-tightening the bolts.
 Should the head of the bolt or screw become rounded, most DIY stores will have equivalent replacements.

-A final point worth considering is should you be using the bike on a turbo trainer the chances of sweat building up on the stem bolts and faceplate are incredibly high, and regular inspection of these bolts for corrosion is advised.
+A final point worth considering is if you are using the bike on a turbo trainer, the chances of sweat building up on the stem bolts and faceplate are incredibly high, and regular inspection of these bolts for corrosion is advised.

 Cleats and Pedals